 Baseball broadcaster, Jessica Mendoza, is breaking barriers.
 She is the first woman, in any major American men’s team sport, to serve as top color commentator for a national network.
 Something exciting is developing in baseball – the growing role of women in the game – and the ESPN MLB analyst is helping lead the way.

-Mendoza is comfortable on the field as well as in a corporate setting.
-She also served as baseball operations advisor for the Mets.
-In that role, Mendoza, once again, was setting high standards for women in baseball.
-With the Mets, she focused primarily on technological advancement as well as health and performance for the organization.
+While Mendoza is comfortable on the field, she showed she can be just as comfortable in a corporate setting.
+Mendoza served as baseball operations advisor for the Mets and in that role, she, once again, was setting high standards for women in baseball.
+With the Mets, Mendoza focused primarily on technological advancement as well as health and performance for the organization.

-Jessica Mendoza is blazing a trail and battling for equal rights for women in professional baseball, which is not always easy.
-She is using her platform to encourage women and girls that they can also succeed off the field.
+Mendoza is blazing a trail and battling for equal rights for women in professional baseball, which is not always easy, but she continues to use her platform to encourage women and girls that they can also succeed off the field.

 Photo Credits: Instagram